Milton, Portsmouth: History

 Moorings Way - the road bounding the southern edge of Milton Common - was so called because of the large number of houseboats that were moored alongside the edge of the former Milton Lake.
 Many people displaced in the 1940s Blitz found refuge along the north shore of Eastney Lake and round into Milton Lake, almost a shanty town.
 Mostly consisting of makeshift houseboats, converted railway carriages and fisherman huts, many of these homes, lacking the basic amenities of electricity and plumbed water supplies, survived into the 1960s until they were cleared.

-The number of local pubs in Milton continues to decline.
-In 2011, a pub named The Traveller's Joy, which had been on the same site since the early 1800s and featured on early maps of Milton village, was closed and was demolished.
-The Traveller's Joy was located near the junction of Milton Road and Priory Crescent, near to Milton Park and Fratton Park.
-A veterinary surgery and flats were built and opened on the site.
-Also in 2011, a well known public house located on the Y junction of Milton Road, Eastney Road and Goldsmith Avenue called The White House was closed.
-In 2013, The White House was demolished and replaced with a terrace of new family homes which was later opened and named as White House Terrace, with an appropriate white painted frontage.
-In 2017, only three pubs remained on Milton Road; Mr Pickwick, The Milton Arms and The Brewer's Arms.
-The Brewer's Arms closed in the summer of 2017 and remains derelict, with plans to demolish the building to make way for flats.
-Mr Pickwick closed in early 2018 and is currently under development.
-In 2019, a new micro pub called the Brewers Tap, owned by Southsea Brewery opened in Milton market.

 Governance

 Milton is a Portsmouth City Council ward within the Portsmouth South parliamentary constituency.
 It was formed for the 2002 Portsmouth City Council election as the successor of the pre-2002 Milton ward.